 Anyone aged 18 or older can apply to be a guardian and/or administrator to VCAT.
 A “professional advocate” includes a legal practitioner, articled clerk or law clerk.
 VCAT must take into account whether a person’s needs could be met by other means less restrictive of the person’s freedom.
-In an emergency, orders can be made for temporary guardianship.
+In

 Applying to VCAT